I decided to write today’s blog at a bar and get some food afterward. As I got to the bar, I discovered stools were back at the bar.

 See, over the past year, there has been no sitting at bars in Virginia.
 What this means is, you sit at a table away from the bar and you’re supposed to be six feet apart from other people.
-If you want to meet a bunch of covid deniers, go to a bar.
+If you want to meet a bunch of covid deniers, go to a bar in Virginia.

 Bars have been forced to comply with state covid rules.
 Of course, they hate that.
 Covid has hurt their business just as it’s hurt everyone else’s business.
-But bars have taken it personally.
+But bar workers have taken it personally.
 I can see why they want to be covid deniers since they have often been hotspots.

 As I came into this bar, I asked about the seats at the bar, and the bartender told me it was OK now.
 These stools are not six feet apart and I know that rule is still in effect.
 I asked about this and she said, “Yeah, but we don’t care.”